SummaryRead the full fact sheet

 Do not take aspirin if you have an allergy to aspirin, or your doctor has told you not to take it.

 Remember, if you have any doubt about your pain, call an ambulance anyway.

 Do not drive yourself to hospital.
 Wait for the ambulance.
 It has specialised staff and equipment that may save your life.

 Diagnosis of chest pain

 Before medical treatment can begin, the cause of the pain must be found.
-You may have a lot of tests done including:
+You may a have a lot of tests done including:

-If angina is suspected, further tests may be needed to check the state of the blood vessels that supply the heart.
-An exercise stress test (on an exercycle or treadmill) may be arranged.
 It is not always easy to diagnose the cause of chest pain.
 Your doctor may need to see you more than once to be sure, and further tests may be needed, or you may be referred to a cardiologist (heart doctor).

 If your doctor has ruled out serious causes of chest pain, it is likely you will make a full recovery.
 General self-care suggestions include:

 - In the first few days at home, try to take it easy.